droglenc/NCMTH107/resources/Syllabus-Current.md

     <tr class="info"><th>4 points</th><th>2 point2</th><th>0 points</th></tr>
   </thead>
   <tbody>
     <tr><td>All parts of the exercise were completed in full.
-Work was neat and orderly.</td><td>Some parts of the exerces were either not attempted or were incomplete.
-Work was as neat and orderly as it should be.</td><td>Very little of the exercise was completed.</td></tr>
+Work was neat and orderly.</td><td>Some parts of the exercise were either not attempted or were incomplete.
+Work was not as neat and orderly as it should have been.</td><td>Very little of the exercise was completed.</td></tr>
   </tbody>
   </table>
 </div>

-You are allowed to work together on exercises in and out of class but substantial copying of the work of others does not lead to learning.
+You are allowed to work with other students on exercises in and out of class but substantial copying of the work of others does not lead to learning.
 If I suspect that you are substantially copying someone else's work I will address this with you once.
-After that you, and the person you copied from, will earn zeroes on the homework that was copied.
+After that, you and the person you copied from will earn zeroes on the homework that was copied.

+**If you meet with me in my office before the end of the second week of class**, your lowest four homework grades will be excluded when computing your final grade.

 ### Participation